jotonsd/online-quiz/README.md

 I created this project to help someone in his university project for Web Programming Course a few months ago.
 I hope it will help other students as well.
 That's why I have uploaded it.

-## How to Run this Project
+## Installation
-Running this project is very easy.
+Installing this project is very easy.
 To do it, you can follow these steps.

 - Make Sure You Have Installed Composer on Your System
 - Then, Download this project and open it with any editor.